International Fair Fund | Open for Application

 Three exhibitors Paul McClure, Caoimhe McGuckin and Daithi Magner together with Fiona Mulholland, curator of the current National Design & Craft Gallery exhibition 'Crowded Thresholds', speak about their career progression and practices, with a focus on the exhibited pieces and current work in progress.

 The Crowded Thresholds exhibition explores effects of the subconscious in the creation and response to objects of material culture.
 The curator's intention for the exhibition was to represent the ‘emotional geography’ of the makers, in order to generate a visual interplay between authentic storytelling and artistic expression, demonstrating a sense of playfulness and infectious imagination.
 A common thread throughout is the artists’ preoccupation with making the invisible, visible, and a fundamental interest in traditional processes and materials.

 Reflecting on what Freud termed ‘The Uncanny’, the psychological experience of something as strangely familiar, the curator is interested in how psychoanalytic concepts overlap with the creative process.
 Bringing together a disparate set of influences from popular culture to the avant-garde; surrealism to realism; social cultural issues to the body at a microscopic level – the exhibition ultimately embraces our humanity.

 Venue: Butler House Hotel, Patrick Street, Kilkenny

-This communication is provided by the Design & Crafts Council of Ireland (DCCoI) as a service to its registered clients.
-Unless specifically stated DCCoI does not explicitly support or endorse the agencies or companies or their adverts placed herein and while every effort is made to verify content, DCCoI cannot be held accountable for inaccuracies.
-Clients are requested to inform DCCoI of any concerns or complaints in relation to these adverts.
+This communication is provided by the Design & Crafts Council Ireland (DCCI) as a service to its registered clients.
+Unless specifically stated DCCI does not explicitly support or endorse the agencies or companies or their adverts placed herein and while every effort is made to verify content, DCCI cannot be held accountable for inaccuracies.
+Clients are requested to inform DCCI of any concerns or complaints in relation to these adverts.